Activating nuts & seeds. The what, the why and the how.

 Dehydrate: 12-24 hours.
 In my experience almonds take longer than the other nuts, for me around 15 hours.
 You really need to make sure they are very dry otherwise you will notice them going mouldy very quickly.

-As with pumpkin seeds though typically I find they are well and truly ready within 12 hours.
+As with Pepitas (pumpkin seeds) though typically I find they are well and truly ready within 12 hours.